belabrockmann/100-days-of-code/r1-log.md

 Only worked in figma today.I'm learning more about the workflow.
 I'm currently designing some template for Blog articles and another project.

 ### R1D94
-Again, only die design work and planning.
+Again, only did design work and planning.
 I have something cool for the future.

+### R1D95
+Another day spent in figma.
+Designing is a lot of fun, I really like it.